-Working with the Met Police and London boroughs, TfL’s ‘Vision Zero’ approach clearly says that no death or serious injury on London’s roads is acceptable or inevitable.
-The Mayor’s Transport Strategy sets out the goal that, by 2041, all deaths and serious injuries will be eliminated from London’s transport network.
+Working with the MPS and London boroughs, TfL’s Vision Zero approach clearly says that no death or serious injury on London’s roads is acceptable or inevitable.
+The Mayor’s Transport Strategy sets out the goal that by 2041 all deaths and serious injuries will be eliminated from London’s transport network.

 - Direct Vision Standard – TfL is working to remove the most dangerous lorries from London’s roads with a new Safety Permit.
 Direct Vision has been incorporated into the European Commission’s General Safety Review, meaning it will be required across Europe.

 - Bus Safety Standard – Buses with new safety requirements, such a safe speed-limiting technology and improved mirrors and cameras, will soon be entering London’s fleet as part of TfL’s Bus Safety Standard.

 - Cycling infrastructure – The Mayor’s cycling plan has doubled the amount of protected cycling infrastructure built in the capital since 2016, with 116 kilometres of protected cycle lanes now complete or under construction in London.